-Qianshu 潛書 "Book of profundity" is a philosophical treatise written by the early Qing period 清 (1644-1911) scholar Tang Zhen 唐甄 (1630-1704), original name Tang Datao 唐大陶, courtesy name Tang Zhuwan 唐鑄萬, style Puting 圃亭.
-He dame from Dazhou 達州 (modern Daxian 達縣, Sichuan) and was magistrate (zhixian 知縣) of Changzi 長子, Shanxi, but soon retired and settled down in Suzhou 蘇州, Jiangsu, where he began to write several scholarly studies, like the Qianshu, the Maoshi zhuanqian heyi 毛詩傳簽合義 and Chunqiu shuzhuan 春秋述傳.
-His collected writings are called 圃亭集.
+Qianshu 潛書 "Book of profundity" is a philosophical treatise written by the early Qing-period 清 (1644-1911) scholar Tang Zhen 唐甄 (1630-1704), original name Tang Datao 唐大陶, courtesy name Tang Zhuwan 唐鑄萬, style Puting 圃亭.
+He hailed from Dazhou 達州 (modern Daxian 達縣, Sichuan) and was magistrate (zhixian 知縣) of Changzi 長子, Shanxi, but soon retired and settled down in Suzhou 蘇州, Jiangsu, where he began to write several scholarly studies, like the books Qianshu, Maoshi zhuanqian heyi 毛詩傳簽合義 (on the "Book of Songs") and Chunqiu shuzhuan 春秋述傳 (on the "Spring and Autumn Annals").
+His collected writings are called Puting ji 圃亭集.

-As a Confucian scholar, Tang Zhen followed the teachings of Mengzi 孟子, Lu Jiuyuan 陸九淵 and Wang Yangming 王陽明 (Wang Shouren 王守仁).
-He followed Wang Yangming's concept of the innate goodness of man (zhi liang zhi 致良知), but criticized that the Neo-Confucians had too much concentrated on the theoretization of the human nature (or man's xin xing 心性 "mind and character"), without being concerned with the practical application (shigong 事功) of the goodness in human character.
+As a Confucian scholar, Tang Zhen followed the teachings of Mengzi 孟子 (385-304 or 372-289 BCE), Lu Jiuyuan 陸九淵 (1139-1193) and Wang Shouren 王守仁 (Wang Yangming 王陽明, 1472-1529).
+He followed Wang Yangming's concept of the innate goodness of man (zhi liang zhi 致良知), but criticized that the Neo-Confucians had too much concentrated on the theorization of the human nature (or man's xin xing 心性 "mind and character"), without being concerned with the practical application (shigong 事功) of the goodness in human character.
 The character had to be nourished by self-cultivation, which could only be made in a combination of insight and active practice.

-Although the Qianshu includes some "heretic" thoughts, it was highly praised by later scholars like Pan Lai 潘來, Wang Yuan 王源, Liang Qichao 梁啟超 and Zhang Taiyan 章太炎 (Zhang Binglin 章炳麟, 1869-1936), who even said that it stood in one line with the thinkers Mengzi, Xunzi 荀子, Wang Yangming and Dai Zhen 戴震.
+Although the Qianshu includes some "heretic" thoughts, it was highly praised by later scholars like Pan Lai 潘來 (1646-1708), Wang Yuan 王源 (1648-1710), Liang Qichao 梁啟超 (1873-1929) and Zhang Taiyan 章太炎 (Zhang Binglin 章炳麟, 1869-1936), who even said that it stood in one line with the thinkers Mengzi, Xunzi 荀子 (313 -238 BCE), Wang Yangming and Dai Zhen 戴震 (1723-1777).